nautkoncept/develdoe.github.io/_posts/2016-09-04-Github-pages-Custom-domain.markdown

 * Register a domain name
 * Go to you DNS settings
-* Create two A records and two CNAME records that points to 192.30.252.153 & 192.30.252.154
+* Create two A records and two CNAME (www) records that points to 192.30.252.153 & 192.30.252.154